mihirsoni/react-native-android-speech/README.md

-    text:'Please provide some text to speak.', // Mandatory pitch:1.5, // Optional Parameter to set the pitch of Speech, forceStop : false , //  Optional Parameter if true , it will stop TTS if it is already in process language : 'en' // Optional Paramenter Default is en you can provide any supported lang by TTS }).then(isSpeaking=>{
+    text:'Please provide some text to speak.', // Mandatory pitch:1.5, // Optional Parameter to set the pitch of Speech, forceStop : false , //  Optional Parameter if true , it will stop TTS if it is already in process language : 'en', // Optional Paramenter Default is en you can provide any supported lang by TTS country : 'US' // Optional Paramenter Default is null, it provoques that system selects its default }).then(isSpeaking=>{
     //Success Callback
     console.log(isSpeaking);